mitteran/personal_rag/README.md

 ## Features

 - Ingest Markdown, text, PDF, and EPUB documents into a pgvector-backed index.
+- Multiple collections support: organize documents by topic in separate indexes.
 - Chunk documents with LangChain splitters tuned for long-form references.
 - Automatic embedding cache trims duplicate OpenAI calls during ingest and query.
 - Query via CLI or API with explicit source citations on every answer.